ItsNiklas/aoc2023/README.md

 # Advent of Code 2023

 My solutions for [Advent of Code](https://adventofcode.com/2023) in 2023.
-Probably done mostly in Python 3.12 🐍 (or C++23 👨‍💻 or even Rust 🦀).
+Probably done mostly in Python 3.12 🐍 (or C++23 👨‍💻 or Rust 🦀).

+Rules:

+- Python: No external libraries, only the standard library.
+(Crates are allowed for Rust.)
+- Always a **general** solution, not just for the input.
+Any input should work.
+- A short runtime.
+No brute force solutions.

+Other:

 - `solutions/` contain the source files to solve the problem, one for each day.
-Ideally executable to print both results.
+Executable via stdin to print both results.
 Keep in mind they are _cleaned_ solutions.
+- Tiles below are generated via [aoc-tiles](https://github.com/LiquidFun/aoc_tiles).

 <!-- AOC TILES BEGIN -->
 <h1 align="center">